University of Northern British Columbia | Prince George, B.C.

 - Commitment to developing professional knowledge and skills on a continuing basis;

-- Experience working with emerging technologies;
+- Experience working in health sciences libraries and with emerging technologies;

 - Experience with providing reference or research help to students, faculty, and/or other stakeholders;

 - Knowledge of advanced search techniques to support knowledge synthesis work (such as scoping or systematic reviews);

 - Experience in library resource acquisition and evaluation; and